owengohh/launchpad-intern-final/README.md

 2. **Pydantic Data Validation**: Implements Pydantic for data validation, serialization, and settings management using Python type annotations.

+3. **Data Storage with MongoDB and Beanie ODM**: Uses MongoDB for scalable and flexible data storage, managed through the Beanie ODM for seamless integration and efficient data operations.

-3. **Token Management with Tiktoken**: Employs Tiktoken for accurate token counting, crucial for managing API requests to OpenAI's models.
+4. **Token Management with Tiktoken**: Employs Tiktoken for accurate token counting, crucial for managing API requests to OpenAI's models.

-4. **OpenAI API Integration**: Seamlessly integrates with OpenAI's GPT-3.5 Turbo model for advanced natural language processing capabilities.
+5. **OpenAI API Integration**: Seamlessly integrates with OpenAI's GPT-3.5 Turbo model for advanced natural language processing capabilities.

-5. **AWS Comprehend for Anonymization**: Leverages AWS Comprehend for robust text analysis and entity recognition, enabling effective data anonymization.
+6. **AWS Comprehend for Anonymization**: Leverages AWS Comprehend for robust text analysis and entity recognition, enabling effective data anonymization.

-6. **Test-Driven Development with Pytest**: Implements comprehensive unit testing using pytest, including async test support and mocking.
+7. **Test-Driven Development with Pytest**: Implements comprehensive unit testing using pytest, including async test support and mocking.
 This ensures code reliability, maintainability, and facilitates a test-driven development approach.

-7. **CRUD Operations for Conversations**: Provides full Create, Read, Update, and Delete functionality for managing conversation data.
+8. **CRUD Operations for Conversations**: Provides full Create, Read, Update, and Delete functionality for managing conversation data.

-8. **Context-Aware Prompting**: Utilizes conversation history to generate more relevant and coherent responses.
+9. **Context-Aware Prompting**: Utilizes conversation history to generate more relevant and coherent responses.

-9. **Secure Data Handling**: Implements data anonymization and auditing features to ensure privacy and traceability.
+10. **Secure Data Handling**: Implements data anonymization and auditing features to ensure privacy and traceability.

-10. **Interactive API Documentation**: Offers Swagger UI for easy API exploration and testing directly through the browser.
+11. **Interactive API Documentation**: Offers Swagger UI for easy API exploration and testing directly through the browser.

 These features combine to create a powerful, secure, and user-friendly backend system for AI-driven applications.